earlyuniverse/ulysses/README.md

-# ULYSSES: Universal LeptogeneSiS Equation Solvers
+# ULYSSES: Universal LeptogeneSiS Equation Solver

 This package provides the calculation of the baryon assymetry parameter for different models of leptogenesis.